Go Baguio! Your Complete Guide to Baguio City, Philippines

 "Speed Baguio"

-Taking in A Little Bit of Everything Baguio City in Just One Day
+Taking in a Little Bit of Everything Baguio City in Just One Day

 Stay an Extra Day!